Nernst Plateau in the Quantum Limit of Low-Carrier-Density Topological Insulators

 The asymptotic value of the Nernst coefficient is $S_{x y}/T =-2\pi^2 k_B^2/(15e\Gamma)$, i.e., the result for $R=5$ in \Eq{EqSxyI}, which exactly gives the value of the plateau in \Fig{FigSTI}(b) when $\Gamma= 2\,\mathrm{meV}$.
 Experimentally observing the plateau requires a low density.
 As shown in \Fig{FigSTI}(c), when $n=6.4\times 10^{16}/\mathrm{cm^3}$, no plateau appears even at magnetic fields as high as $80\mathrm{T}$, a value exceeds the limit of steady magnetic fields achievable in current experiments.

 To distinguish the flat Nernst effect in strong topological insulators from the case in weak topological insulators and the anomalous Nernst behavior, we calculated $R_{xy}(B)$ and $R_{xx}(B)$, which are shown in \Fig{FigSTI}(d) and \Fig{FigSTI}(e), respectively.
 Clearly, $R_{xy}(B)$ and $R_{xx}(B)$ also become flat under strong magnetic fields, and the values of the plateaus can be obtained through $\sigma_{xx}$ and $\sigma_{xy}$ in \Eq{EqSigxxS} and \Eq{EqSigyx}, respectively.
+Simultaneous saturation of $R_{xy}(B)$ and $R_{xx}(B)$ is rare in topological insulators but was recently observed in $\mathrm{ZrTe}_5$ \cite{Gourgout22QM, Shih25NT}.

-{\emph{Discussion}}--So far, only a few experiments have observed the Nernst plateau in the quantum limit.
-Recent experiments in $\mathrm{HfTe}_5$ \cite{Zhangjl24} have observed Nernst plateaus in magnetic fields ranging from 15T to 32T (The quantum limit is about 1.5T), and the measured $R_{xx}$ fits well with $\sqrt{B}$ when the Nernst plateau appears.
-Considering that recent infrared magneto-optical experiments have shown that $\mathrm{HfTe}_5$ is a weak topological insulator \cite{Wuwb23NM}, we believe that the experimental results in \cite{Zhangjl24} supports our Nernst plateau theory of weak topological insulators.
-For the case of strong topological insulators, we believe that the Nernst plateau observed earlier in $\mathrm{ZrTe}_5$ \cite{Liang18NP} can be explained by our theory.
-The main reason is that the density of hole carriers is very low \cite{Liang18NP,Wanghc18SA, Shahi18PRX}, giving the quantum limit occurring at about 0.3T \cite{Liang18NP,Wanghc18SA, Shahi18PRX}, while the observed Nernst plateau appears in the magnetic field range of 3-6T.
-We anticipate that more experiments will observe this phenomenon in the future.
-According to our theory, observing this phenomenon requires the material to have an extremely low carrier density, which might explain why previous experiments have readily observed it in $\mathrm{ATe}_5 (\mathrm{A=Zr, Hf})$.
-The strong anisotropy along the $b$-axis of this material results in a low carrier density.
+\emph{Experimental Observations}--So far, only a few experiments have observed the Nernst plateau in the quantum limit.
+Recent experiments in $\mathrm{HfTe}_5$ \cite{Zhangy24arXiv} have observed Nernst plateaus in magnetic fields ranging from 15T to 32T ($B_{\mathrm{QL}}\sim 1.5\mathrm{T}$), and the measured $R_{xx}$ fits well with $\sqrt{B}$ when the Nernst plateau appears.
+Given that recent infrared magneto-optical experiments have identified $\mathrm{HfTe}_5$ as a weak topological insulator \cite{Wuwb23NM}, and that our model \Eq{EqModel} and the parameters in \Fig{FigWTI} also apply to $\mathrm{HfTe}_5$, we believe that the experimental results in \cite{Zhangy24arXiv} support our Nernst plateau theory for weak topological insulators.
+For the case of strong topological insulators, we think that the Nernst plateau observed earlier in $\mathrm{ZrTe}_5$ \cite{Liang18NP} can be explained by our theory.
+First, our model \Eq{EqModel} and the parameters in \Fig{FigSTI} apply to $\mathrm{ZrTe}_5$ \cite{Chenry15L,Tangfd19N}.
+Second, the carrier density (hole) is very low, leading to $B_{\mathrm{QL}}\sim 0.3\mathrm{T}$ \cite{Liang18NP,Wanghc18SA, Shahi18PRX}, while the observed Nernst plateau appears in the 3–6T range, which is well beyond the quantum limit.

+We anticipate that more experiments reporting this phenomenon in other typical topological insulators such as $\mathrm{Bi_{2}Se_{3}}$, $\mathrm{Bi_{2}Te_{3}}$, and $\mathrm{Sb_{2}Te_{3}}$\cite{Zhanghj09NP,Qixl11RMP,Luhz10B}.
+For these materials, the Hamiltonian includes an additional term, $ (C+D_zk_z^2+D_{\perp}k_{\perp}^2 ) \mathrm{I}_{4\times 4}$.
+This term breaks the electron-hole symmetry, resulting in different masses for the lowest electron and hole Landau bands, but does not affect the existence of the Nernst plateau given by \Eq{EqSxyI} (see Supplemental Material, Sec.
+SVIII \cite{supp}).
+However, the challenge in observing the Nernst plateau in these materials is engineering a sufficiently low $n_0$.